 Department of Education emails to borrowers come from firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.
 You can report scam attempts to the Federal Trade Commission by calling 1-877-382-4357 or by visiting reportfraud.ftc.gov.

 President Biden, Vice President Harris, and the U.S. Department of Education have announced a three-part plan to help working and middle-class federal student loan borrowers transition back to regular payment as pandemic-related support expires.
 This plan includes loan forgiveness of up to $20,000.
 Many borrowers and families may be asking themselves “what do I have to do to claim this relief?”

 To learn more and to sign up at the Department of Education's subscription page to be notified when the process officially opens, visit the Federal Student Aid website.

 Students who are expecting a refund from their financial aid disbursement may submit an online emergency loan application.

 Gold Circle Emergency Loan Application for Non-HPD Students: This application is available to non-Health Professions Division (HPD) students whose financial aid file is complete for the period in which the loan is being requested.
-The loan limit has been increased to $1,500, and the five percent processing fee has been waived due to the Coronavirus pandemic.
-To view additional eligibility requirements and to access the online application, visit https://https://https://https://https://https://https://https://https://https://https://https://www.nova.edu/financialaid/forms/index.html and select the appropriate form from the drop down menu.
+The loan limit is $500.
+Due to the Coronavirus pandemic, the processing fee is temporarily waived, and the $500 loan limit may be increased up to $1,500 based on eligibility.
+To view additional eligibility requirements and to access the online application, visit https://www.nova.edu/financialaid/forms/index.html and select the appropriate form from the drop down menu.
 Gold Circle Emergency applications will be reviewed no earlier than three weeks before the first day of classes for the semester/term the loan is being requested.